Change Password

 Matching Quantified Paths

-A quantified path pattern constructs a path in which either the entire path or a segment of it repeats a specified number of times.
+A quantified path is a variable-length path where the complete path or a part of it is repeated a specified number of times.

 MATCH (:User {name: 'lionbower'})-[]-{1,3}(n)